Chessington World of Adventures Theme Park Sept 2002 - page 2

 Ooohh!
 Mum, can I have one?
 Now we wonder who finds who the

-most fascinating, the difference is the monkey can watch the people for
+most fascinating, the monkey can watch the people for free but the

-free but the people are free to leave at the end of the day.
-Oh, and
+people are free to leave at the end of the day.
+Oh, and they have

 |

-The Trail of the Kings at Animal Land, where we visited the Gorillas and
+The Trail of the Kings at Animal Land, where we called in on the

-Big Cats.
-Later, we saw the lions being feed huge chunks of Mike, er
+Gorillas and Big Cats.
+Later, we saw the lions being feed

 |